Salvador-Geniy/stamp/README.md

 calculation and return of their coordinates, for further processing in the main program.

 The modul is written as API with using framework Flask.
+To obtain results, you need to send POST-request with a file of one of the formats - .jpg, .jpeg, .png and specify the type of document: Birth certificate (Russia) or a certificate of no criminal record (Russia).
+The answer to this request will contain the coordinates of the detected stamps.